 If you are a partner in a partnership or owner of a lookthrough company that has incurred interest on residential property at Question 19 in the IR7, include your share of that here in proportion to your share in the partnership or effective look-through interest in the LTC.

 If you have claimed an interest expense in Box 11B, at Box 11C tick the reason(s) for the interest expense claimed:

-- A Māori exempt company or not a residential land company The interest limitation rules do not apply to non-close companies or groups if less than 50% of its total assets consist of residential property (excluding development property but including shares in other companies that exceed this 50% test) at all times during the income year.
-A close company that is a Māori authority, eligible to be a Māori authority, or whollyowned by an entity that is a Māori authority or eligible to be one is an exempt Māori company if it passes this 50% test. - Certain schedule 15 exclusions or property not in NZ The interest limitation rules apply to land in New Zealand only.
-Schedule 15 of the Income Tax Act 2007 also allows you to claim interest for the following: - main home if a portion is used to earn income such as a flatting situation - business premises (for example, a villa now used as a dental clinic) except if the business premises is used for providing accommodation and it's not a person's main home - certain Māori land, papakāinga and kaumātua housing, and land transferred as part of settlement under Te Tiriti o Waitangi/Treaty of Waitangi - employee accommodation - student accommodation. - Loans drawn down prior to 27 March 2021 When an exclusion or exemption does not apply you can claim 50% of the interest incurred for the following situations: - loans drawn down prior to 27 March 2021 - property acquired before 27 March 2021 but the loan for the settlement of the property was not drawn down until on or after 27 March 2021 - loans that relate to the purchase of a property acquired as a result of an offer made on or before 23 March 2021 and that offer was not able to be revoked or withdrawn before 27 March 2021.
+- A Māori exempt company or not a residential land company - The interest limitation rules do not apply to non-close companies or groups if less than 50% of its total assets consist of residential property (excluding development property but including shares in other companies that exceed this 50% test) at all times during the income year.
+A close company that is a Māori authority, eligible to be a Māori authority, or whollyowned by an entity that is a Māori authority or eligible to be one is an exempt Māori company if it passes this 50% test. - Certain schedule 15 exclusions or property not in NZ -The interest limitation rules apply to land in New Zealand only.
+Schedule 15 of the Income Tax Act 2007 also allows you to claim interest for the following: - main home if a portion is used to earn income such as a flatting situation - business premises (for example, a villa now used as a dental clinic) except if the business premises is used for providing accommodation and it's not a person's main home - certain Māori land, papakāinga and kaumātua housing, and land transferred as part of settlement under Te Tiriti o Waitangi/Treaty of Waitangi - employee accommodation - student accommodation. - Phasing of interest When an exclusion or exemption does not apply you can claim 80% of the interest incurred.